 - Voice of the Carolina Giants in the Puerto Rico Professional Baseball League team 2004-2006.

-As Crehan wrote this author, "Jose is to Winter Baseball in Puerto Rico what Johnny Pesky is to the Red Sox."
+As Crehan wrote these authors, "José is to Winter Baseball in Puerto Rico what Johnny Pesky is to the Red Sox."

 Today, José Santiago lives in Carolina, Puerto Rico, with his wife Edna, whom he met while playing for Kansas City.
 They have been married for more than 45 years and raised four boys: Alex, Arnold, Albert, and Anthony.
 Three of the boys played baseball to one extent or another.
 Alex was offered a signing bonus by the Phillies, but he turned it down and runs a business working with computers.
 Arnold was drafted by the Cleveland Indians, but never had enough playing time to show what he might have been capable of achieving.
 A third son got into umpiring for a while, but left to raise horses and do other work.

-Interviews with José Santiago by Edwin Fernandez on January 21, 2006 and Bill Nowlin on March 15, 2006.
+1 Author interviews with José Santiago by Edwin Fernandez on January 21, 2006 and Bill Nowlin on March 15, 2006.
+Unless otherwise indicated, all quotations from Santiago are from these interviews.